Get help today 888-319-2606

 What Are 28-Day and 30-Day Rehab Programs?

-A 28-day or 30-day drug and alcohol rehab center is a common type of addiction treatment that offers a more intense level of care for people recovering from drug or alcohol abuse.
+A 28-day or 30-day drug and alcohol rehab center is a common type of addiction treatment that offers a more intense level of addiction treatment for people recovering from drug or alcohol abuse.
 Depending on a person’s needs and level of care, this type of treatment program may include:

 • A detox period.